Ferlab-Ste-Justine/terraform-libvirt-automation-server/README.md

     - **hostname**: Unique hostname identifier for the vm
     - **shared_key**: Secret shared key with the remote fluentd node to authentify the client
-    - **ca_cert**: CA certificate that signed the remote fluentd node's server certificate (used to authentify it)
-  - **etcd**: Parameters to fetch fluent-bit configurations dynamically from an etcd cluster.
-It has the following keys:
+    - **ca_cert**: CA certificate that signed the remote fluentd node's server certificate (used to authentify it) **fluentbit_dynamic_config**: Optional configuration to update fluent-bit configuration dynamically either from an etcd key prefix or a path in a git repo.
-    - **enabled**: If set to true, configurations will be set dynamically.
+  - **enabled**: Boolean flag to indicate whether dynamic configuration is enabled at all.
+If set to true, configurations will be set dynamically.
 The default configurations can still be referenced as needed by the dynamic configuration.
 They are at the following paths:
     - **Global Service Configs**: /etc/fluent-bit-customization/default-config/fluent-bit-service.conf
     - **Systemd Inputs**: /etc/fluent-bit-customization/default-config/fluent-bit-inputs.conf
     - **Forward Output**: /etc/fluent-bit-customization/default-config/fluent-bit-output.conf
+  - **etcd**: Parameters to fetch fluent-bit configurations dynamically from an etcd cluster.
+It has the following keys:
     - **key_prefix**: Etcd key prefix to search for fluent-bit configuration
     - **endpoints**: Endpoints of the etcd cluster.
 Endpoints should have the format `<ip>:<port>`
     - **ca_certificate**: CA certificate against which the server certificates of the etcd cluster will be verified for authenticity